Mechanical Engineering Program

 Any credits in excess of 11 may be applied to the General Elective category.

-The technical elective courses are categorized into three disciplinary areas including Design, Manufacturing, and Systems; Solid Mechanics; and Thermal Fluids.
-The courses JI offers in each area in recent semesters are listed as follows.
+The technical elective courses in ME can refer to three disciplinary areas including Design, Manufacturing, and Systems; Solid Mechanics; and Thermal Fluids.
+The courses JI offers in each ME area in recent semesters are listed as follows.
 The Undergraduate Education Office maintains a complete list of the courses.

 Discipline Areas Required Courses Elective Options